TriM-Organization/bedrock-chunk-diff/README.md

 ## Recover
-To use the database to back to a specific timeline for each chunk and generated a available Minecraft game save, use [this](./cmd/recover) tools to help you.
+To use the database to back to a specific time point for each chunk and generated a available Minecraft game save, use [this](./cmd/recover) tools to help you.

 Note that we pre-built this tool for some of operating system, and please see [Release](https://github.com/TriM-Organization/bedrock-chunk-diff/releases) for more information.